MoHR Starts Awareness Campaign For Child Protection - UrduPoint

 MoHR Starts Awareness Campaign For Child Protection

-Ministry of Human Rights (MoHR) has started an awareness campaign for child protection through video messages through its helpline 1099
+Ministry of Human Rights (MoHR) has started an awareness campaign for child protection through video messages on its helpline 1099

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Nov, 2021 ) :Ministry of Human Rights (MoHR) has started an awareness campaign for child protection through video messages through its helpline 1099.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Nov, 2021 ) :Ministry of Human Rights (MoHR) has started an awareness campaign for child protection through video messages on its helpline 1099.

 The helpline of the Ministry 1099 was aimed to ensure service delivery and redressal of people's complaints, an official of MOHR told APP on Monday.